fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/README.md

 	<img src="https://github.com/fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/blob/main/images/GUI_Step2.png">
 </p>

-2. Once the GUI has been Oked, A first montage is displayed where green arrows are pointing to the left.
+2. Once the GUI has been Oked, a first montage is displayed where green arrows are pointing to the left.
 In case one root tip is on the opposite direction, simply click on the relevent thumbnail: the arrow should revert and become red.
 NB: instructions can be found in Fiji's status bar.
+NB2: it may take time for the macro to take into account the request to revert orientation: click again !
+The "clicking" event is monitored every 150msec by default.
+A variable, at the start of the toolset, is used to define this delay (its name has conveniently been named... delay).

 <p align=center>
 	<img src="https://github.com/fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/blob/main/images/Status_bar_instructions.png">